Choosing a college is tough.

 You aren’t sure what you want to do yet.

-Please, for your own good, do not invest $15,000/year working towards a major you aren’t sure you want to continue with.
+Please, for your own good, do not invest $15,000 a year working towards a major you aren’t sure about.
 Start at a community college, take a few classes in the major you are considering and a few other areas of interest and re-assess your priorities a year later.

 Cost is a big factor.